ShaadHussain/Cashy_Cash_Register/README.md

 The second assumption is that the user has the ability to update the register.
 Although this wasn't explicitly specified in the project description, it made sense for testing purposes because the user may want to simulate different scenarios where the register may not have a certain amount of one coin/bill, and they would need to compensate with other coins/bills.
-This makes sense for the aforementioned example of $1 - 0.89¢ with no dimes.
-Or, if they wanted to see the amount they would get back with no shortages, they could simply update the register currencies with the balances of their choice.
+To see why this might be necessary, take the prior example of $1 - 0.89¢ with no dimes in the register.
+For this to work and return 2 nickels and 1 penny, the default number of dimes in the register would have to be 0.
+But does the user want the number of dimes to be 0 for all of the transactions they test?
+Probably not, they may wish to see the amount they would get back with no shortages.
 All in all, it made more sense to have more flexibility in this area as opposed to less.

 ## Testing